-The revolver Jesse James gives to Robert Ford is an 1875/1878 Smith and Wesson Model 3, Schofield .45 caliber with single-action, top-break and auto-eject.
-The first pistol to use a large caliber and auto-eject.
-It was famously used by other 'gunslingers' such as Pat Garrett and John Wesley Hardin.
+The gun Jesse James gives Robert Ford is an 1875/1878 Smith and Wesson Model 3, Schofield .45 caliber revolver with single-action, top-break and auto-eject.
+It was the first pistol to use a large caliber and auto-eject.
+It was famously used by other gunslingers, like Pat Garrett and John Wesley Hardin.

-In the saloon scene, the "minstrel" is singing a memorial to Jesse James, the lyrics of which are based on the popular poem of the time, "The Ballad of Jesse James".
-Songs based on the poem have been recorded many times over the years, by artists such as, Woody Guthrie, Bob Seger, and The Pogues.
+In the saloon, the minstrel sings a memorial to Jesse James.
+The lyrics are based on "The Ballad of Jesse James," a popular poem at the time.
+Songs based on the poem have been recorded many times over the years, by artists including Woody Guthrie, Bob Seger, Bruce Springsteen and The Pogues.

-The debate rages on as to whether Bob Ford used a Smith & Wesson No. 3 - either the .45 caliber "Schofield" or the New Model .44 Russian - or a Colt Single-Action Army (aka "Peacemaker") in .45 caliber, to kill Jesse James.
-Many of the primary sources are contradictory to one another - Ford surrendered a nickel plated No. 3 S&W at the time of his arrest shortly after the killing, yet later claimed he had used (and is seen holding in a famous photo) a .45 Colt.
-Whatever the truth may be, both versions are presented in the movie in a unique way.
-In the film, Ford uses the nickel-plated S&W, which Ford claimed was a gift from Jesse (who is reported to have favored the No. 3) to commit the killing, yet he later uses the .45 Colt Single Action in he and his brother Charley's stage re-enactment of the event.
+To this day, no one is sure if Robert Ford killed Jesse James with a Smith & Wesson No. 3 (either the .45 caliber "Schofield" or the New Model .44 Russian) or a Colt .45 caliber Single-Action Army (aka "Peacemaker").
+Many primary sources contradict each other.
+Ford surrendered a nickel plated No. 3 Smith & Wesson when he was arrested shortly after the killing, yet he later claimed he'd used a .45 Colt, which he holds in a famous photo.
+In the film, Ford uses the nickel-plated Smith & Wesson, which Ford claimed was a gift from Jesse (who reportedly favored the No. 3) to kill James.
+When he and his brother Charley re-enact the shooting, he uses the .45 Colt.